BekaValentine/cyberpunk_game/microlevel_systems.md

 4. Use Beijing Hotel's UI, hack it to get internal access
 5. Use the hotel's UI to find the telecom subsystem and move into the fax system
 6. Select the fax machine for the room and check its call log to find the recipient of the fax, a copy shop in Newark
-7. Move over to the copy shops computers
+7. Move over to the copy shops computers -- the internal network is represented as a 2d map of the shop and its computers
 8. Check the copyshop computer's fax buffer, get the name Dr Allcome
 9. Try to contact Strike, security won't let the connection through, so hack it
 10. Strike has no information about Allcome knows that the data in Johnny's head is Pharmakom